Every Christmas, the amount of waste produced in the UK increases 30%.

 Pre-loved clothes and gifts

 It’s often said that one person’s trash is another’s treasure.
-So instead of trawling the aisles for another glitter-laden (also not good for the environment) party outfit, why not peruse your friends’ and family’s wardrobes, or do a clothes swap?
+So instead of trawling the aisles for another glitter-laden party outfit- adding to one of the most polluting industries on the planet – why not peruse your friends’ and family’s wardrobes, or do a clothes swap?
 You’ll help to save throwing away your old sparkly garments, and also save yourself money in the process.

 Charity shops or online second hand shops like Etsy or Depop are also great ways of re-homing wear-once party clothes that might otherwise end up in landfill.